The Marine Planning and Development Management Bill

 Under both models, it is intended that the MCCAE will establish a competitive process for the award of financial support under Section 39 (2)(b) of the Electricity Regulation to offshore renewable projects.
 This competitive process takes place in advance of the award of a Maritime Area Consent by the MCCAE .

-A Government Decision is expected in Q2 2020 on the offshore grid framework followed by the Regulators decision on the Regulatory Framework to issue in Q3/Q4 2020, as well as the adoption of the Marine Spatial Plan will provide the policy context that determines whether a centralised or decentralised grid model will be operated in Ireland for ORE.
+The policy context that determines whether a centralised or decentralised grid model will be operated in Ireland for ORE, will be influenced by the development of the offshore grid framework followed by the Regulators decision on the Regulatory Framework, as well as the adoption of the NMPF.
 Notwithstanding this, given the very different marine areas (Irish Sea, Celtic Sea, Atlantic Ocean) and policy drivers for ORE development in Ireland it is important to allow the system to adapt and move between the two different models as policy develops and in order to meet climate and RES-E targets.

 Please contact ORE@dccae.gov.ie for further information in relation to the proposed ORE regime.